IldarTashtekov/Programming_Notebooks/README.md

 # Programming_Notebooks
-Notebooks of diferent courses and
+Notebooks of diferent courses and personal studies